 One quite significant drawback is that M&S will only pay for vet costs when treatment is delivered outside of normal surgery hours.
 In other words, if your pet is well enough to wait until the surgery is open; it does not constitute a medical emergency.

 M&S pet Standard tier on all the plans is limited to £1,000 for any one medical condition.
 Anyone who owns a pet will know that this amount can quickly be ramped up just when undergoing tests to diagnose the issues that need attention.
 Even a vet’s consultation fee can be hefty when added to the balance.

 The excess charge is the amount you will have to pay towards each claim you make on your pet insurance.
 With M&S, there are a few options from £50 to £150 for younger animals and £200 to £250 for cats or dogs over the age of 9.

 The best option to go for really depends on how many claims you anticipate making on an annual basis.
-That’s virtually impossible to predict, particularly with younger pets you are still getting to know.
-The team at Emerald Life feels that the best value route to take is to pay higher excess in return for lower premiums and reassess on a yearly basis.
+Unfortunately, that’s virtually impossible to predict, particularly with younger pets you are still getting to know.

 M&S Pet Insurance Customer Reviews